Set Current Location

 Lively din and jovial camaraderie reign at Wurstküche, a German restaurant that's a neighborhood favorite.
 The fare is refreshingly simple, consisting of hot dogs and beer.
 But make no mistake, this place serves only the best.
 From alligator to chicken, you will be enjoying only succulent gourmet dogs, expertly seasoned, and the choicest brews.
 Stop by to relax and order a pint of beer, some Belgian fries and the sausage of your choice.

-Bestia is a labor of love for the husband and wife duo, Ori Menashe and Genevieve Gergis, who not only own this Italian establishment, but also serve as the executive and pastry chefs.
+Bestia is a labor of love for the husband & wife duo, Ori Menashe and Genevieve Gergis, who not only own this Italian establishment, but also serve as its executive and pastry chefs.
 Tucked away in downtown Los Angeles, Bestia is known for its exquisite home-cooked multi-regional Italian fare like their charcuterie, Neapolitan style pizzas, and bread baked in their wood burning oven.
 The industrial like space features subway tiles, exposed brick walls, vaulted ceilings, and exposed light bulb pendants casting a warm glow.
-The menu offers ample choices with mouth-watering options like the chicken liver toast, carrot strozzapreti with rabbit ragu and zeppole with coffee ice cream and whipped cream for dessert.
+The menu offers ample choices with mouth-watering options like the Peruvian Scallop Crudo, Grilled Spiced Pork Loin, Beef Tartare Crostino, Ricotta Tortelli and Strawberry Frozen Tart for dessert.
+A delectable cocktail or wine served here adds a perfect pairing with the meals for guests.

 This renowned deli and restaurant carries and serves only traditional and authentic Greek foods and meals.
 The deli was started 60 years ago and the restaurant was opened by the son of the original owner in the early 1990s.
 They host weekly Big Fat Greek Thursday Night Dinners for a reasonable price which is almost always sold out.
 Favorite menu items include tender lamb chops, over-stuffed sandwiches and scrumptious gyros.
 As if that wasn't enough, C & K Importing also features some of the best pastries from all over Europe.
 Hence, reservations are recommended.